Форумы › Видео-форумы TTW.RU › Моя игра. Видео › Вопросы от начинающего…

 doing topspin balls.
 With backspin it very difficult.
 If you can control and

-attack short backspin balls you will be very powerful.4.
-Rubber and the loop: Chinese rubber and European/Japanese rubbers are
+4. Rubber and the loop: Chinese rubber and European/Japanese rubbers are

 very different and have different characteristics and therefore change the